 What happens in a music therapy session?

-An initial block of 8 to 10 sessions is recommended to start seeing the benefits of music therapy.
-Where suitable and in line with your goals, outcome measures will be used to monitor progress.
-A review will take place after each block of sessions, where next steps will be discussed.
-This may be a recommendation for further sessions or for ending the therapy process.
+After completing the initial block of 6 or 12 sessions, a review will take place, where next steps will be discussed.
+This may be a recommendation for further sessions, for a break from sessions or for ending the therapy process.